 - Passthrough Parameters are a way to add information to the tracking links that you wish to receive in postbacks to your own server.

-Can advertisers see the media partners, tracking links, and postbacks I've set up on their behalf?
+Can advertisers see the media partners, tracking links, and postbacks I've set up on their behalf from my Agency Account?

 Tracking links visibility: